 Liquid electrolytes found in lithium-ion batteries are extremely volatile and highly flammable.
 These electrolytes also mustn’t be exposed to air.
 Solid-state batteries contain no liquid parts and will not have this volatile component.

 So while lithium-ion batteries are subject to events like thermal runaway leading to explosion and fire, the solid electrolytes used in solid-state batteries are nonflammable and thus present a lower risk of igniting a fire.
 While the battery may get hot, there is nothing flammable within it that will catch fire.

 The frosting on that cake is that these batteries will require fewer safety systems than lithium-ion batteries do.
 Eliminating additional electronics can contribute to smaller, lighter-weight battery packages, which further enhances solid-state batteries’ energy density.

 These batteries may not even require an external BMS in certain situations, greatly simplifying its construction.

 Working with a volatile liquid that cannot be exposed to air is a huge challenge that could be completely eliminated with solid-state battery technology.
 A solid electrolyte could enable much faster production that uses less material and energy.

 Are Solid-State Batteries Too Good To Be True?

 Absolutely not!
 Research is being done around the world, with new publications and papers coming out regularly on advancements.
 With so much to gain from solid-state technology, there is significant interest in it from many research firms and companies.

-In conclusion, compared with conventional lithium-ion battery technology, solid-state batteries are lighter, smaller, more powerful, charge faster, last longer, and safer.
+In conclusion, compared with conventional lithium-ion battery technology, solid-state batteries will be lighter, smaller, more powerful, charge faster, last longer, and be safer.
 Now you know what a solid-state battery is, what it can do, and why you want one!